-Jill Haffley is a Dog Behavior Expert and a Professional Trainer
+Jill Haffley is a Dog Behavior Expert and a Professional Dog Trainer Colorado Springs, Colorado

 A professional member of and a Certified Dog Trainer through the International Association of Canine Professionals and an AKC STAR Puppy and Canine Good Citizen Evaluator, Jill initially focused on the obedience side of dog training, but then quickly developed an interest in understanding why dogs behave the way they do.

-Jill’s hundreds of hours of study and hands-on dog training allow people, and ultimately the dogs themselves, to put their trust in her.
+Jill’s hundreds of hours of study and hands-on work as a dog trainer, allows people, and ultimately the dogs themselves, to put their trust in her.
 “I succeed at rehabilitating and re-socializing dogs.”

 No matter what the breed, age, or issue, we can help!